NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Availability Zones--DOCID38.md

 ## Scenarios

 If your VM uses **persistent volume storage**, your VM and your storage must be in compatible Availability Zones.
-You can find more information about storage [here] [Cloud Storage]
+You can find more information on the Cloud Storage page.

 In some scenarios you can use **institutionally licensed software**, in which case you may need to select the appropriate Availability Zone